AakashVinod/stock_client_bot/README.md

 # 💼 Business Client Telegram Bot

 This bot is designed for businesses, trading services, or private communities that need to verify clients and automatically add them to specific Telegram groups — safely and efficiently.
-It’s built to be modular, admin-controlled, and automated — everything managed right inside Telegram itself.
+It’s built to be modular, admin-controlled, and automated — everything managed right inside Telegram itself

+A modular Telegram client management bot built with Python and python-telegram-bot.
+Deployed on Render with an integrated Flask keep-alive server, and kept online 24/7 using UptimeRobot HTTP monitoring.

 ## 🚀 Features